mattjp/cbb-learn/README.md

 # CBB Learn 🏀📚

-This is my attempt at creating a regression model that predicts college basketball scores.
+This is my attempt at creating a regression model that predicts college basketball scores (in order to lose my money as efficiently as possible).

 _Full disclosure: I'm not a data scientist._